 Decide How to Split Costs When Living Together

 Even if you don’t want to combine your checking and saving accounts, you will need to come up with a plan for sharing household expenses.

 One way to split costs when you live together is to set up a household account that you each put money into.
 This account would be used to pay for any shared expenses such as housing, utilities, and groceries, as well as shared entertainment expenses.

-SoFi Money Can Help Keep Track of Your Money
+SoFi Checking and Savings Can Help Keep Track of Your Money

-SoFi Money, a cash management account, allows you to transfer money to other people with no fees through its peer-to-peer transfers.
-If the other person also has a SoFi Money cash management account, the transfer is instant.
+SoFi Checking and Savings, a checking and savings account, allows you to transfer money to other people with no fees through its peer-to-peer transfers.
+If the other person also has a SoFi Checking and Savings, the transfer is instant.